A fun-filled day of education and enjoyment of the arts & sciences

 Dame Marie will be collecting donated mugs, tankards, beakers, and goblets to restock Their Majesties’ supply.
 Items should be clean and in good condition, plausibly Period-looking, in wood, ceramic, glass, metal, or leather (no plastic, please!), without text, logos, branding, or other modern decoration.
 (If in doubt, consider whether you would be willing to be seen in your best garb at a feast, using the item yourself.)

-There will be a collection point at the event, or contact Dame Marie at Newcomers’ Mugs if you have any questions
+There will be a collection point at the event, or contact Dame Marie at Newcomers’ Mugs if you have any questions.

 General Schedule: